Spotfire® Server and Environment - Installation and Administration

 About this task

-Before you deploy the client packages, follow the steps below to install required packages and fonts on the Linux node manager host.
+Before adding the Web Player or Automation services instance to the node, follow the steps below to install required packages and fonts on the Linux node manager host.

 Procedure